hlascelles/karina_personal_website/_posts/kitchen/2013-01-05-superpower-salad.md

 * Cut broccoli and beans into bite size pieces.
 Steam them until tender.
 * Meanwhile, blanch the asparagus.
 * Halve the cherry tomatoes.
-Chop rocket, avocados and asparagus into bite size pieces.
+Chop arugula, avocados and asparagus into bite size pieces.
 * Mix everything and dress with olive oil and balsamic vinegar.